SaurontheMighty/pygame/README.md

 <br>

 ### Instructions:
-Arrow keys to move.
+- Arrow keys to move.
-Click the PAUSE on the screen to pause or press the space bar.
+- Click the PAUSE on the screen to pause or press the space bar.
-In level 2 press X to attack the enemy
+- In level 2 press X to attack the enemy.

 <br>